tomjoht/tomjoht.github.io/_smartphones/flow/17-from-monkey-mind-to-calm-consciousness.md

 rebrandly: https://idbwrtng.com/changconsc
 series: "Journey away from smartphones"
 sidebar: sidebar_smartphones
+path1: smartphones/flow.html
 description: "This content continues my series about regaining long-form concentration.
 Although Csikszentmihalyi says the brain’s natural state&mdash;when left alone without focused attention—gravitates toward entropy and chaos, I’m not sure I want to agree.
-In this post, I ask how and why consciousness becomes disordered in the first place (why we have a monkey mind), and how we might change that natural state. "
+In this post, I ask how and why consciousness becomes disordered in the first place (why we have a monkey mind), and how we might change that natural state."
 redirect_from:
 - /blog/from-monkey-mind-to-calm-consciousness/
 last-modified: 2022-10-25